TECHNOLOGY

 - Design and development of plasma exhaust systems (including divertors, pumps, direct internal recycling system) and separation technologies (impurity gas removal, isotope separation system, etc.) to maintain continuous burning of fusion plasma through efficient tritium recovery.

-- Optimization of fuel cycle systems and investigation of cost-competitive designs.
+- Optimization of fusion fuel cycle systems and investigation of cost-competitive designs.

 -